peaceisbetter/resilneuro/README.md

 ## Third we will modify the heuristic.py file<br>
 > TIP: The .heudiconv folder is a Dotfile, meaning it is hidden by default.
 To see the folder and it's contents, click the "Show Dotfiles" check box.

-> heuristic.py is a general file and is not specific to your dataset yet.
+'heuristic.py' is a general file and is not specific to your dataset yet.
 This is the file that heudiconv will use to organize your dataset into a bids compliant data set.
 If this step is done wrong, fmriprep will not run properly, and will give an error indicating that the directory is not bids compliant.

-Download the .heudiconv folder
+Download the .heudiconv folder to your local machine and open both heuristic.py and dicominfo.tsv in your preferred IDE.
+You may need to load dicom.tsv into a software like R or excel for it to be visually appealing. [loaddicominfo.R]()